Most Recent 5 Posts

 Just shining the spotlight on one of the framers of the U.S. Constitution can shed tremendous light on what the entire process must have involved.

 • James Wilson was never elected to be one of our nation's leaders.
 But he left an indelible mark in U.S. History.
 This Mr. Wilson played a huge role in writing into the Constitution the principle that sovereignty resides with the people.
-Tell the truth.
+Signed both the Declaration of Independence and the U.S. Constitution.
+(Tell the truth.
 If you were playing an American history trivia game and that question was asked: “Who did that?” – you would have gotten it wrong, wouldn’t you?
 The name of James Wilson isn’t like cream.
 It doesn’t rise to the top when there is a discussion about framers of the U.S. Constitution.
 Yet he was one of the signers.
-Per information maintained by the National Archives, he was Signer Number 7 representing Pennsylvania
+Per information maintained by the National Archives, he was Signer Number 7 representing Pennsylvania.)

 What were the original framers